williamowen65/committee-management-system/README.md

 server.js  <--- Serves all content (Entry point).
 Run with 'npm run start:w' watch.json <--- Config file (hosted on Glitch) webpack.components.config.js  <--- Run with 'npm run build:w'
+package.json <--- Build scripts
+    Make sure to have logged into the correct gmail account for GCF
 ```

 ### Google Workspace Integration Steps

 To set up email functionality alongside other Google APIs using a **service worker** (likely referring to a backend service or middleware with Google APIs), follow these steps:

+> What I learned. make sure to set polices for project and organization withing google workspace

 ---